AdobeDocs/experience-manager-65.es-ES/help/sites-authoring/managing-audiences.md

 >[!NOTE]
 >
 >If you do not see **Create Target Audience **in the **Create** menu, you do not have the necessary permissions to create an audience.
 You need write permissions under **/etc/segmentation** to be able to create audiences.
-El grupo de contenido-autores tiene permisos de escritura de forma predeterminada.
+Los autores de contenido del grupo tienen permisos de escritura de forma predeterminada.

 Para crear una audiencia de Adobe Target: